Exploring Maryland’s National Harbor with the AC Hotel

 Emily sitting in front of a wall of rainbow candy and toy dispensers

-Ended the Night with a Drink at the AC Lounge
+A Nightcap at the AC Lounge

-Slept in and Brunched at Sauciety at The Westin Washington National Harbor
+Brunch at Sauciety at The Westin Washington National Harbor

 A breakfast spread of coffee, french toast, eggs, fresh fruit, and home fries.
+Located near the AC Hotel.

 Meet the Author